esardee/pidash-2/README.md

 5. SSH from the terminal into the Pi.

   `ssh pi@<ip address>`

+6. Set a new hostname for the Pi.

+	`sudo hostname "hostname-pi"`

 6. Run the following.
 You will be asked to enter some WiFi information at the start: